Tag: christianity

 And I don’t blame people for going this route!
 Heck, I’ve gone that route myself.
 There are plenty of old YouTube channels that I own that I care not to think about (13 year old Connor has a video online of him eating cereal and doing nothing else.
 It has 100 views).
 Our brains crave it, our algorithms reward it, and when you’re successful at it, the money speaks for itself.

 Influencing is not in it of itself an evil thing, or even an inherently wrong thing.
-My issue is and always will be whether you have something to say.
+My issue is and always will be whether or not you use your influence to say something

 Too often I come across people desperate to be influencers, with no real conviction as to what they want to influence.
 They like the idea of being an influencer rather than the actual reality.
 They want to look nice for a camera, but don’t have anything to say to it.